 Fatsia japonica

-Japanese aralia or paper plant, Fatsia japonica, bears large, dark green leaves and ivy-like winter flowers, followed by black berries.
-It's a great choice for a dry, shady spot in the garden, and it can also be grown as a house plant.
+Japanese aralia or paper plant, Fatsia japonica, bears large, dark green leaves and ivy-like late summer flowers, followed by black berries in winter.
+It's a great choice for a dryish, shady spot in the garden, and it can also be grown as a house plant.

 H x S: up to 4m x 4m